19. Slaghtaverty

 His people had had enough of the cruelties forced upon them by their tyrant leader and so they went to a neighbouring chieftain and begged for him to intervene.
 Some say it was Finn Mac Cumhail and others say it was a chieftain by the name of Cathan.
 After hearing their pleas, the chieftain agreed.
 He slayed Abhartach whilst he was sleeping and buried the body on the rocky hillside before returning home, his good deed done.

 The next day, the news spread, and joy infiltrated the people of the town that the wicked Abhartach had been taken care of.
 Imagine then, their surprise when Abhartach appeared back among his people, more wicked and cruel than before.
-His demand were even worse and he was demanding blood no less!
+His demands were even worse and he was demanding blood no less!

-Distraught and terrified, the people went back to the neighbouring chieftain with the news that Abharatch was not in fact dead and was back, and much worse than before.
+Distraught and terrified, the people went back to the neighbouring chieftain with the news that Abhartach was not in fact dead and was back, and much worse than before.
 Confused and bewildered, the chieftain did not understand, because he was sure that just the night before he had slain the monster.
 But news of Abhartach’s evil doings kept coming back to him and he could not stand back as the wickedness continued.

-And so he to Slaghtaverty again, and whilst Abhartach slept he again slayed him and once again buried him by a large rock in the hills.
+And so he went to Slaghtaverty again, and whilst Abhartach slept he again slayed him and once again buried him by a large rock in the hills.
 The chieftain returned home for a second time, muttering a hope that this time it was finally finished.

 Photograph of Slaghtaverty, the Dwarf's Grave.